 On the plus side, difficult sibling relationships can teach children valuable skills: managing conflict, negotiation, compromise, assertiveness and a sense of justice.

 Sibling rivalry examples can be seen at all ages.
 A toddler might push his baby brother or sister because they don’t like them.

 Older children might be playing a game together one minute and the next they both want the same toy.
 There follows fighting and screaming and tears.

 Teens are not immune!
-It could be arguing over what TV show to watch or what to have for dinner! 👱
+It could be arguing over what TV programme to watch or what to have for dinner! 👱

 Sibling rivalry in adults is also very common.
-Competing over who has the better job, the nicer house or the closer relationship to a parent are examples of this. 👩
+Competing over who has the better job, the nicer house or the closer relationship with a parent are examples of this. 👩

 How do you fix a jealous sibling?

-Although it is common, parents can help their kids avoid sibling competition, sibling jealousy, and sibling hatred.
-It’s a good idea to see what you can do to help manage their aggressive behavior and your own reaction to it.
+Although it is common, parents can help their children avoid sibling competition, sibling jealousy and sibling hatred.
+It’s a good idea to see what you can do to help manage their aggressive behaviour and your own reaction to it.
 This will open up lines of communication in the family as a whole, and get to the root of the problem.

 When there is sibling jealousy, try the following things:

 - Avoid comparison.
 We all have different strengths and weaknesses so it’s best not to compare.
 Everyone is good at something after all.